GedikEngin/Imecar/general/notes.md

 As classes grow and depend on a large interface it doesn't directly interact with it becomes dependent on parts of the code that is not relevant to itself.
 Isolating and removing redundant dependencies makes the codebase easier to maintain and work with as well as less prone to interference from other sections of the code.

-Dependency Inversion Principle (DIP):
+#### Dependency Inversion Principle (DIP):

 This principle focuses on decoupling and logical dependencies.

-High-level modules (ones that dictate behaviour, rules, features etc) should not depend on low-level modules (data storage, basic utilities etc).
+High-level modules (ones that dictate behavior, rules, features etc) should not depend on low-level modules (data storage, basic utilities etc).
 Both depend separately on abstraction.
 Abstractions should not be dependent on details, but rather details depend on abstractions.

 This prevents changes in any of the 3 influencing the other 2, meaning changes in low-level modules won't impact high-level and vice versa.

-**KISS Concepts:**
+##

+## KISS Concepts:

 K - Keep